andreuramos/wh40k_battle_marker/README.md

 # Warhammer 40k Scoreboard

-Tool to track the scores in a WH40K battle
+Tool to track the scores in a WH40K battle in React

 ## Run